codeforamerica/form-flow/README.md

 ## Sending Email

 Form-flow library(FFL) is using [Mailgun](#mailgun) as its default email service provider.
-If you would like to use an alternative Mailgun then you have two choices:
+If you would like to use an alternative email service, then you have two choices:

 1. Build a custom email client service that does not implement the EmailClient interface.
 2. Create an email service that implements the EmailClient interface.